 Cape Canaveral is a somewhat small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 10,206 people and five constituent neighborhoods, Cape Canaveral is the 205th largest community in Florida.

-Cape Canaveral is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Cape Canaveral is a city of sales and office workers, managers, and service providers.
-There are especially a lot of people living in Cape Canaveral who work in sales jobs (12.95%), management occupations (12.19%), and office and administrative support (11.81%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Cape Canaveral is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Cape Canaveral is a city of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Cape Canaveral who work in office and administrative support (15.27%), sales jobs (14.24%), and management occupations (11.46%).

-Telecommuters are a relatively large percentage of the workforce: 8.53% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.68% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Cape Canaveral is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.